History & Wildlife

 Long before Liberty Park was formed, prehistoric people camped here, drank the clean, cold springs, and hunted game.
 Upon European settlement, trees were cleared for farming, but maples were spared for their sweet sap.

 Today a nature center sits amid 3,000 acres.
 The park harbors countless rare and endangered species, including Indiana bats, marsh wrens, and bald eagles.
 Other creatures seen here include beavers, otters, red-backed salamanders, wood frogs, gray ratsnakes, and numerous dragonflies and butterflies.
 Large trees exist on rock ledges and in wetlands within the conservation area, where fens and bogs are "protected" by poison sumac and swamp rose.
 In 2006, Liberty Park was designated as an Important Bird Area by the Audubon Society.
+In 2020, Summit Metro Parks completed a 15-year project to restore 5 miles of stream and 100+ acres of wetlands at Pond Brook.

 The park (the largest natural area managed by Summit Metro Parks) is a unique partnership between the City of Twinsburg, Ohio State Parks and the park district.
 In 2001, Twinsburg residents passed a bond measure to purchase the Twinsburg Ledges Area.
 In 2014, Summit Metro Parks entered into an agreement with the Ohio State Parks to manage Tinkers Creek State Park and Tinkers Creek State Nature Preserve.
 The State properties are contiguous with Liberty Park's Pond Brook Conservation Area.